fledge-iot/fledge/docs/KERBEROS.rst

 - *A keytab is a file containing pairs of Kerberos principals and encrypted keys (which are derived from the Kerberos password).
 A keytab file allows to authenticate to various remote systems using Kerberos without entering a password.*

+the *AFHierarchy1Level* option allows to specific the first level of the hierarchy that will be created into the Asset Framework and will contain the information for the specific
+North plugin.

-A set of commands for an usual configuration
+A sample set of commands for selecting *PI Web API* usingthe *Kerberos* authentication:
 ::
 	curl -X PUT http://localhost:8081/foglamp/category/North_statistics_to_PI/URL                              -d '{ "value" : "https://pi-server:443/piwebapi/omf" }'
 	curl -X PUT http://localhost:8081/foglamp/category/North_statistics_to_PI/PIServerEndpoint                 -d '{ "value" : "PI Web API" }'
 	curl -X PUT http://localhost:8081/foglamp/category/North_statistics_to_PI/PIWebAPIAuthenticationMethod     -d '{ "value" : "kerberos" }'
-	curl -X PUT http://localhost:8081/foglamp/category/North_statistics_to_PI/AFHierarchy1Level                -d '{ "value" : "foglamp_data_piwebapi_stat" }'
+	curl -X PUT http://localhost:8081/foglamp/category/North_statistics_to_PI/AFHierarchy1Level                -d '{ "value" : "foglamp_data_piwebapi" }'

 **NOTE:**

-- *North_statistics_to_PI should correspond to the name of the North plugin you have created in FogLAMP*
+- *North_statistics_to_PI* should correspond to the name of the North plugin you have created in FogLAMP

 FogLAMP server configuration